 Online Fitness Programs are like online personal trainers without the actual trainer.
-So what you’re really getting is a somewhat dynamic reference guide on how to be fit.
+So you’re really getting a somewhat dynamic reference guide on how to be fit.

-This sounds very limiting and in some aspects it is, but it can also be really beneficial in many useful ways.
+This sounds very limiting and in some aspects, it is, but it can also be beneficial in many ways.

 Fitness can be very specific, but it can also be very general.
 Online fitness programs aim to captivate a desire for the general benefits and methods of achieving a healthy lifestyle.

 But this convenience of cost also obviously means the quality correlates in proportion.
-That is to say what you pay for is what you get.
-This has lead to the rise of relatively generic programming protocols.
+That is to say, what you pay for is what you get.
+This has led to the rise of relatively generic programming protocols.
 This is because online programs intrinsically operate on little and sometimes no unique personal data.
 The rise of the “cookie cutter” program can be attributed to this.

-Another issue with online fitness plans is one of authenticities.
-Due to a lack of regulation when it comes to what services are offered on line it terms of fitness.
-It’s pretty easy to get away with flogging some sub standard drivel to the masses with thus the right amount of sparkle behind it.
-You can avoid this by making sure your source for online fitness plans is a legit offline as they are online.
+Another issue with online fitness plans is one of authenticity.
+Due to a lack of regulation regarding what services are offered online it terms of fitness.
+It’s pretty easy to get away with flogging some substandard drivel to the masses with thus the right amount of sparkle behind it.
+You can avoid this by ensuring your online fitness plan source is legit offline as they are online.

-So that gives you a basic rundown of where the differences lie between In-person, online training and online plans.
+So that gives you a basic rundown of the differences between In-person, online training, and online plans.
 In all honesty, no one is better than the others.
-It all really boils down to your needs, wants, liberties and constraints.
-So let’s look at what factors would influence which training format would be the best for you.
+It all really boils down to your needs, wants, liberties, and constraints.
+So let’s examine what factors would influence which training format would be the best for you.

 First thing first.
-Since training is a commercial service, the initial consideration is how much you’re willing to pay for it.
-The pricing structured are extremely multi-varied across the board, but generally, an in-person trainer would cost more than an online trainer or an online fitness plan.
+Since training is a commercial service, the initial consideration is how much you will pay for it.
+The pricing structure is extremely multi-varied across the board, but generally, an in-person trainer costs more than an online trainer or fitness plan.

 That’s because a real world trainer is on a pay-as-you-train basis in most cases, whereas an online coach would charge on the same basis, but much less due to the limit in what they can offer.
 An online plan will garner a one-time payment for a program, with many options coming in the form of a digital app subscription.

-So the numbers are out, an in-person PT will run you up from $80 to $125 per session.
+So the numbers are out.
+An in-person PT will run you up from $80 to $125 per session.
 If you factor in the likely cost of gym fees, which sit around $50/session.
-The grand total for a real world PT comes up to roughly $500 a month, where most people would go for a 3-month program, bringing it up to approximately $1500 in total.
+The grand total for a real world PT comes up to roughly $500 a month, whereas most people would go for a 3-month program, bringing it up to approximately $1500 in total.

 An online personal trainer would cost a once off fee of between $30-$300 dollars.
 This is usually for a long term program for, say 12 weeks (roughly 3 months).
 This means the highest average tier of online coaching services only costs about 20% of a real life coaching experience.

-Like I said, all this stuff is based on many variables so getting a fixed price is hard to nail.
-With that said, it is generally accepted that online coaching tends to be much cheaper.
+As I said, all this stuff is based on many variables, so getting a fixed price is hard to nail.
+That said, it is generally accepted that online coaching is much cheaper.

-If, however, you find yourself in a remote location or are constantly on the go, traveling for work or as a leisure activity, a decent option would be to go the online trainer route.
-That way you can engage and manage your fitness goals within a flexible framework.
+If you find yourself in a remote location or are constantly on the go, traveling for work or as a leisure activity, a decent option would be to go the online trainer route.
+That way, you can engage and manage your fitness goals within a flexible framework.

 Some personal trainers offer a hybrid format.
-That means they can be available on the ground, in the gym, and when need be, transfer your working relationship to a digital platform.
+That means they can be available on the ground, in the gym, and transferring your working relationship to a digital platform when needed.
 This is an amazing way to maintain a deep founded trainer-client relationship while allowing you the freedom of location.

-If you are constrained by time and or budget to the point of not being able to look into either of these, then perhaps getting your hands on a custom online program is the way for you to go.
-Its an easy reference guide,but be aware that you’re not getting anything in depth in terms of guidance, assessment and feedback
+If you are constrained by time and/or budget to the point of being unable to look into either of these, then perhaps getting your hands on a custom online program is the way for you to go.
+It’s an easy reference guide, but be aware that you’re not getting anything in depth in terms of guidance, assessment, and feedback.

 So depending on the flexibility of your schedule, you will find that one is better than the others.
 People with a generally busy day and not much free time outside of regular business hours will find the online options a bit more enticing.

-Having an online trainer would be ideal for such a case, but if life is really that much in the way, settling for a pre-packaged program would be ideal, just make sure it’s as tailored to you as possible.
-People with a flexible daily schedule will often be okay with taking an hour out of the day to get some good one-on-one training in.
+Having an online trainer would be ideal for such a case, but settling for a pre-packaged program would be ideal if life is really that much in the way.
+Make sure it’s as tailored to you as possible.
+People with a flexible daily schedule will often be okay with taking an hour to get some good one-on-one training.

 Training Goals and Background

-Another factor that’s often overlooked is the goals and background of someone who’s embarking on a new training program.
+Another factor often overlooked is the goals and background of someone embarking on a new training program.

 If you are an absolute out-of-shape noob and have never set foot on a treadmill in your life, my advice would be to get personal.
 Someone who is inexperienced in exercise and training will often require some guidance in the form of a personal touch.

-That’s because you’re not only on a journey to fitness, but you’re also discovering what fitness is for the first time.
-This also means committing to a drastic change in behavior and lifestyle, something that doesn’t come easily from an online program.
+That’s because you’re not only on a journey to fitness but also discovering what fitness is for the first time.
+This also means committing to a drastic change in behavior and lifestyle, which doesn’t come easily from an online program.